BokaiZZZ/regression-flask/README.md

 ### Model build interface
 Apart from the two pages above, adding /build_model after home url is an interface to obtain model coefficeints of the post data X, y and fitting model parameters.
 The detailed request format can be found in app.py.
 All input parameters can be found in model.py, which will also be expanded in the following section.

+The demo video can be found on [Youtube](https://youtu.be/hZqvawjnSPY)

 ## Function introduction
 The microservice is mainly to automatically tune blackbox regression models.
 The inputs are listed below.